 You may wonder what the harm is in buying puppies or taking them from someone giving them away for free.
-You should know what happens when you buy or take a dog for free, and why you should adopt instead.
+Puppies look so cute, after all.
+It shouldn’t matter where they come from.

 What’s Wrong With Buying Puppies For Sale?

 So when you see a dog in a puppy store, imagine what that dog’s parents went through.
 That is the business that many pet stores support.
 Unless you know local shelters supply your pet store, think about who benefits from your purchase and who suffers.

 Can I Buy From A Cheap Breeder, Instead?

 People whose dogs had puppies by mistake usually don’t bother with vaccinations or spaying and neutering.
 Also, they typically don’t do background checks, so anyone can buy the dogs.
-People often take these puppies to use as bait dogs in dog fighting rings, and the puppies suffer horrible fates.
+Some people rely on that fact to take these puppies for use as bait dogs in dog fighting rings, and the puppies suffer horrible fates.

 What About Responsible Breeders?

 Reputable breeders provide more care for their dogs and make sure that puppies are healthy, and that’s a good thing.
 They’ll often make sure that they go to good homes, too.

-If you buy a dog from a breeder, it means one other dog didn’t get a home and a chance at life.
+If you buy a dog from a breeder, it means one other dog in a shelter didn’t get a home with you and a chance at life.
 Responsible breeders are, by far, a major step up from backyard breeders and puppy mills.
 Just remember that there are already dogs in shelters waiting for you to save their lives.

 What’s Wrong With Free Puppies?

 It’s possible that the person offering these puppies hasn’t considered that they might be taken by people who want cheap bait dogs to train their dogs to fight.
-If you see someone giving away dogs for free, inform them that the dogs’ safety is at risk and suggest that they surrender the puppies to a shelter, instead.
+If you see someone giving away dogs for free, inform them that the dogs’ safety is at risk.
+Suggest that they surrender the puppies to a shelter, instead.

-Additionally, these dogs are not vaccinated and are usually separated from their mothers too early.
+Additionally, these puppies are usually not vaccinated and are often separated from their mothers too early.
 It takes at least eight weeks for a puppy to mature to the point where they don’t need to be with their mother or litter mates, sometimes even longer.

 Why Adopt Instead?

-Adopt, Don’t Shop!
+Adopt!
+Don’t Shop!